nxcxlxs/bibliometrics/Python/README.md

 • `datetime`: Facilitates date and time operations, such as obtaining the current year dynamically.

+• `pytest`: Main framework for testing.

+• `pytest-mock`: Plugin that extends `pytest` to help with mocking in tests.

 ## FUNCTIONS:
 • `build_query_string(keywords, countries, start_year, end_year)`: Constructs the search query string for the Scopus API.